oracle-livelabs/adb/shared/adb-auto-indexing/view-details/view-details.md

     ````
 	![Auto indexes](./images/view-indexes.png)

-## Task 2: Finding more Detailed Information
+## Task 2: Locate Information in Data Dictionary

 1. Use the following query to see auto index actions.
 You can see indexes being CREATEd (they will be _unusable_ at first).
 Indexes that the optimzier decides will be used by application SQL are rebuilt to make them _usable_.
 Indexes that definitively improve performance (for the captured workload) are made _visible_.